Anglo-Iraqi War: Iraqi forces

-British Force
+British force

 On 1 April 1941, the British forces in Iraq were small.
 Air Vice Marshal Harry Smart commanded British Forces in Iraq, a multi-service headquarters.
 Ground forces included Number 1 Armoured Car Company RAF and six companies of Assyrian Levies, composed of indigenous Eastern Aramaic speaking Christian Assyrians about 2,000 officers and other ranks strong, under the command of about twenty British officers.
-The armoured-car company had 18 Rolls-Royce armoured cars, though these vehicles were quite old, having been built for the RAF in 1921 on converted chassis of World War I design.
+The armoured-car company had 18 old Rolls-Royce armoured cars, built for the RAF in 1921 on converted chassis of World War I design.
 The armoured car company had two large tanks (HMT 'Walrus' & 'Seal', based on Vickers Medium Dragon Mk 1 artillery tractors with Rolls-Royce turrets) and a Carden-Lloyd Mk VI tankette.

 At RAF Habbaniya, No. 4 Flying Training School RAF (4FTS) had a miscellany of obsolescent bombers, fighters and trainers.
-Many of the 84 aircraft were unserviceable or were not fit for offensive use.
+Many of the 84 aircraft were unfit for offensive use.
 At the start of hostilities, there were about 1,000 RAF personnel but only 39 pilots.
 On 1 April, the British had three Gloster Gladiator biplane fighters used as officers' runabouts, thirty Hawker Audax biplane close co-operation aircraft, seven Fairey Gordon biplane bombers, 27 twin-engine Airspeed Oxford trainers, 28 Hawker Hart biplane light bombers (the bomber version of the Hawker Audax), twenty Hart trainers and a Bristol Blenheim Mk1 bomber.
 Audaxes could carry eight 20 lb and twelve were modified to carry two 250 lb bombs.
 The Gordons could each carry two 250 lb bombs and the Oxfords were converted from carrying smoke bombs to carrying eight 20 lb bombs.
 The Hawker Harts could carry two 250 lb bombs.
 The Hawker trainers were unarmed and the Blenheim departed on 3 May.
 There was also an RAF Iraq Communications Flight at Habbaniya with three Vickers Valentia biplane flying boats.
 At RAF Shaibah there was 244 Squadron with some Vickers Vincent bombers.
 The naval forces available to support British actions in Iraq were part of the East Indies Station and included vessels from the Royal Navy (RN), the Royal Australian Navy (RAN), the Royal New Zealand Navy (RNZN) and the Royal Indian Navy (RIN).